-CLIMATE CHANGE

-A growing number of companies are taking responsibility and want to ensure sustainability of their entire value chain.
+Megatrends Munters solutions The customer's benefits CLIMATE CHANGE A growing number of companies are taking responsibility and want to ensure sustainability of their entire value chain.
 For them, like for us, more efficient use of the earth's limited resources and a reduced climate impact are important success factors.
-This leads to growing global demand for energy-efficient climate solutions that reduce our customers' carbon footprint.

-DIGITIZATION

-Growing data traffic, new cloud services and an ever-growing number of connected devices are driving growth in industries exposed to digitization.
+This leads to growing global demand for energy-efficient climate solutions that reduce our customers' carbon footprint. > Unique applications and energy- efficient products and solutions Energy-efficient solutions help our custom- ers reduce their environmental impact and ensure a sustainable business.
+DIGITIZATION Growing data traffic, new cloud services and an ever-growing number of connected devices are driving growth in industries exposed to digitization.
 Digitization also opens the door to new ways of creating value and interacting with customers.
-One example of this is to offer connected service and support.

-POPULATION GROWTH

-Resource shortages due to population growth around the world, as well as a growing urban middle-class consuming more animal and vegetable-based protein, are driving demand for energy- and resource-efficient solutions.

-HIGHER DEMANDS IN PRODUCTION ENVIRONMENTS

-There is an increased understanding of the impact of climate change on productivity and product quality.
-Specific types of production, such as production of batteries, require an extremely precise climate.
-Stricter regulations and escalating control traceability in livestock farming and food production also drive increasing demand.

-Munters solutions

-- Unique applications and energyefficient products and solutions - Strong global market position with local presence - Global service offering - Broad installed product base - Digital solutions for the entire food production value chain more data and control in the customer's production environments and entire value chain. - Solutions that contribute to increased efficiency with higher production for customers and reduced carbon emissions. - Improved animal and human health and extended service life of equipment and infrastructure.
+One example of this is to offer connected service and support. > Strong global market position with local presence Global service offering Connected products and systems generate more data and control in the customer's pro- duction environments and entire value chain POPULATION GROWTH Resource shortages due to population growth around the world, as well as a growing urban middle-class consuming more animal and vegetable-based protein, are driving demand for energy- and resource-efficient solutions. > Broad installed product base Digital solutions for the entire food production value chain Solutions that contribute to increased > efficiency with higher production for customers and reduced carbon emissions.
+HIGHER DEMANDS IN PRODUCTION ENVIRONMENTS There is an increased understanding of the impact of climate change on productivity and product quality.
+Specific types of production, such as production of batteries, require an extreme- ly precise climate.
+Stricter regulations and escalating control traceability in livestock farming and food production also drive increasing demand. > Improved animal and human health and > extended service life of equipment and infrastructure.

-The customer's benefits

-- Energy-efficient solutions help our customers reduce their environmental impact and ensure a sustainable business. - Connected products and systems generate
+→ OUR THREE BUSINESS AREAS

+AIRTECH DATA CENTER TECHNOLOGIES